 The Organization has connectivity sponsors for each of its meetings.
 The connectivity sponsor provides 500 Mbps of bandwidth with a value of \$12,000 to the meeting venue and receives a specified package of sponsorship benefits.
-In-kind sponsorship revenue and operating expense has been recorded with a total fair value of \$12,000 for the year ended December 31, 2021 and 2020.
+Contributed nonfinancial sponsorship revenue and operating expense has been recorded with a total fair value of \$12,000 for the year ended December 31, 2022 and 2021.
+These services were valued and were reported at the estimated fair market value in the financial statements based on quoted prices from vendors.

-The Organization has an in-kind sponsorship for enterprise cloud and associated system service.
-In-kind sponsorship revenue and operating expense has been recorded with a total fair value of \$24,000 for the years ended December 31, 2021 and 2020.
+The Organization has a contributed nonfinancial sponsorship for enterprise cloud and associated system service.
+Contributed nonfinancial sponsorship revenue and operating expense has been recorded with a total fair value of \$24,000 for the years ended December 31, 2022 and 2021.
+These services were valued and were reported at the estimated fair market value in the financial statements based on quoted prices from vendors.

-The Organization has an in-kind annual sponsorship in exchange for DNS hosting for \$500 per month.
-In-kind sponsorship revenue and operating expense has been recorded with a total fair value of \$6,000 for the years ended December 31, 2021 and 2020.
+The Organization had a contributed nonfinancial annual sponsorship in exchange for DNS hosting for \$500 per month.
+However, in 2022 the Organization arranged a no-fee agreement for this service going forward.
+Therefore, there was no contributed nonfinancial sponsorship revenue or operating expense recorded in 2022.
+Contributed nonfinancial sponsorship revenue and operating expense had been recorded with a total fair value of \$6,000 for the year ended December 31, 2021.
+These services were valued and were reported at the estimated fair market value in the financial statements based on quoted prices from vendors.

-The Organization has an in-kind sponsorship with NANOG in exchange for DDOS mitigation and DNS services.
-In-kind sponsorship revenue and operating expense has been recorded with a total fair value of \$2,400 for the years ended December 31, 2021 and 2020.
+The Organization has a contributed nonfinancial sponsorship in exchange for DDOS mitigation and DNS services.
+Contributed nonfinancial sponsorship revenue and operating expense has been recorded with a total fair value of \$2,400 for the years ended December 31, 2022 and 2021.
+These services were valued and were reported at the estimated fair market value in the financial statements based on quoted prices from vendors.